ZhangMengyao0126/42_get_next_line-Notes/README.md

 Buffer_Size refers to the amount of RAM allocated for the buffer.
 It determines how much data the buffer can hold at one time during data transfer or processing.<br>

 ## Macro
-Macro has no type; it is purely a text substitution mechanism performed by the preprocessor before the actual compilation of the code.
+Macros have no type; They are purely a text substitution mechanism performed by the preprocessor before the actual compilation of the code.
 Macros do not necessarily need to have an associated value.<br>

 ### Header file protection
 #ifndef GET_NEXT_LINE_H<br>